ropensci/crul/inst/vign/async.md

 ## simple async

-Build request objcect with 1 or more URLs
+Build request object with 1 or more URLs